Do your investments match your financial goals?

 Focusing on what you want to achieve can help you determine how to invest.
 Here are examples of goals-based investing in action, using some of the same strategies financial professionals use.

 Approach your next vacation with the same financial savviness you bring to any other goal by planning ahead.

-The average cost of a vacation for a family of four.
+The average cost of a week-long vacation for a family of four.

 Save for your vacation throughout the year—not just the month prior.

 A travel fund is a short-term goal, but you should still keep your savings separate from your checking account.
 Consider using a basic savings account.
 If you travel frequently, a credit card with travel-based rewards can help you maximize your budget.